alsulaihim/lean-projax-saas/IMPLEMENTATION_SUMMARY.md

 - ✅ 14-day trial period tracked
 - ✅ Links open in new tabs
 - ✅ Logout returns to marketing site
+- ✅ **SaaS multi-tenancy implemented** - Users only see their own assignments
+- ✅ New users start with empty assignment list
 - ✅ All changes committed to dev branch
 - ✅ No errors in either application
 - ✅ Professional UI maintained